 A voucher for Craftsy would go down so well, it is certainly on my list!
 Haven’t heard of it?
 Craftsy is this incredible online library of craft tutorials.
 There are tonnes of online courses where your loved one can learn new stitches and crochet techniques.
 They can also branch out and try a new craft like sewing or cake icing.
 All of the tutorials are of excellent quality and because they are online it means you can watch them whenever suits you.

-Another of my favourite magazines, is Molly Makes.
+One of my favourite magazines is Molly Makes.
 This mag is such a treat!
 Not only does it have loads of wonderful crafty projects to get the creative juices going, each edition includes a fun freebie, such as a sewing project or pack of crochet patterns.

 Gift box subscription